 The Tasmanian Government is changing the environmental regulatory framework for finfish farming in Tasmania.

 The changes focus on future-proofing Tasmania's salmon industry by ensuring that environmental regulations keep pace with industry expansion, and support community and market confidence that this is achieved an environmentally sustainable way.
 The changes are being introduced in a staged process.

-Further details on the proposed changes can be found in Salmon Industry Changes - Frequently Asked Questions.
+See also: Salmon Industry Changes - Frequently Asked Questions.